Jōmon people: Genetics

 Overall, Jōmon ancestry consistently forms a clade with Ancient Northern and Southern East Asians.
 They diverged from Ancient East Asians around the same time as the Longlin specimen from Guangxi, China although other studies show an earlier divergence date for the latter.
-The Jōmon likewise diverged from Ancient East Asians much later than the basal Xingyi_EN lineage.
+The Jōmon likewise diverged from Ancient East Asians much later than the basal Asian Xingyi_EN lineage found in Yunnan, China.
 According to Wang et al. (2025), the ancestors of Ancient East Asians were a mixture of Tianyuan-related and Xingyi_EN-related lineages.
-The Jōmon also exhibit a high degree of genetic homogeneity,which is attributed to "strong bottleneck and small effective population size".
+The Jōmon also exhibit a high degree of genetic homogeneity, which is attributed to "strong bottleneck and small effective population size".